da-rod/hosts/README.md

 # Systemd

 For an automated setup, you can add it to systemd so that:
-1. the blacklist is updated periodically
+1. the blocklist is updated periodically
 2. it gets reloaded by unbound

 In order to achieve this, follow these steps: